lamassuiot-attic/enroller-ui/README.md

 ## Enroller UI

-Enroller UI is the main interface for managing the Lamassu PKI and the [Enroller](https://github.com/lamassuiot/enroller) component services.
+Enroller UI is the main user interface for managing the Lamassu PKI and the [Enroller](https://github.com/lamassuiot/enroller) component services.